UniMath/agda-unimath/src/simplicial-type-theory/directed-edges.lagda.md

       is-equiv-map-inv-compute-based-simplicial-hom)
 ```

-### Computing the total type of simplicial edges
+### Computing the total type of directed edges

-The directed interval type classifies the total type of simplicial edges in a
+The directed interval type classifies the total type of directed edges in a
 type.

 ```text